IDIL Tracks

 Specialization in Mechanics

-• Stochastic process
+- Stochastic process

 Details

-The Master's program in "Modeling of Environmental and Biological Systems" (MoBiEn) aims to train students in quantitative and theoretical research on complex phenomena in living systems that emerge across multiple scales: from individual molecules to living organisms, as well as their interactions with their environment.
+The Master’s programin “Modeling of Environmental and Biological Systems”(MoBiEn) aims to train its students in quantitative and theoretical research on complex phenomena in living systems that emerge across multiple scales—from individual molecules to living organisms—as well as their interactions with their environment.

-The MoBiEn Master’s program is open to highly motivated domestic and international students who hold a bachelor’s degree in Physics or Mechanical Engineering and wish to study phenomena at the interface between mathematics, physics, engineering, biology, and ecology.
+The MoBiEn Master’s program is open to highly motivated domestic and international students who hold a bachelor’s degree in Physics or Mechanical Engineering and wish to study phenomena at the intersection of mathematics, physics, engineering, biology, and ecology.
 Applicants must have an excellent academic record, strong mathematical skills, and a solid theoretical foundation in their discipline.
 Familiarity with numerical programming and computer-aided calculations is appreciated.
 No prior theoretical knowledge of biology or environmental systems is required: students will learn the fundamentals during the first year of the Master’s program.

 Contact:

-Major in Electronics, Electrical Engineering, and Automation
+Electrical Engineering, Electrical Power, Automation

-Photonic and electronic sensors for the environment and health
+Photonic and Electronic Sensors for the Environment and Health

-• Lasers and photodiodes
+- Lasers and Photodiodes

-• Photonics Instrumentation and Metrology
+- Photonics Instrumentation and Metrology

 Details